DarthMike/darthmike.github.io/source/_posts/2015-09-09-functional-programming-in-the-small-with-swift.markdown

 ThoughtBot created two open source projects that are very helpful to understand practical operators used for function composition: [Runes][runes] and [Argo][argo].
 Those projects are concise and helped me a lot to grasp some FP concepts, I encourage you to check them.

+> **Swift 2.0**: As Swift moves towards removing usage of free functions in favour of methods in protocols and protocol extensions, you'll see less use of these custom operators in the language.
+But still, it's a nice concept to understand.

 # Conclusion

 Changing programming habits is hard, but adopting a new way of writing code can be very rewarding if you understand the benefits that it provides.